 Dussehra Celebrations in Different States of India

 Dussehra is celebrated in different ways throughout the length and breadth of the country.
 While Dussehra of Kullu is very famous, Dussehra of states like Chhatisgarh, West Bengal, and Tripura are also very popular too.
 Durga Puja is another festival celebrated during these days in Eastern, Southern, and other parts of the country.
 Durga Puja is celebrated in remembering goddess Durga’s victory over the buffalo demon Mahishasura to restore and protect dharma.
-The celebrations include processions to a river or ocean front that carry clay statues of Durga, Lakshmi, Saraswati, Ganesha, and Kartikeya, accompanied by music and chants.
-After prayer and seeking blessings the idols are immersed into the water for dissolution.
+The celebrations include processions to a river or oceanfront that carry clay statues of Durga, Lakshmi, Saraswati, Ganesha, and Kartikeya, accompanied by music and chants.
+After prayer and seeking blessings, the idols are immersed in the water for dissolution.

 Different Name of Dussehra

 In many parts of the country, the festival is synonymously called Dussehra (also spelled Dasara, Dashehara).
 The 10-day Dussehra festival is in celebration of the victory of Lord Rama, prince of Ayodhya over Ravana, the king of Lanka.
 Ravana abducted Sita, the wife of Rama, and held her captive in Lanka.
 Lord Rama, with the help of Hanuman, Sugreeva, the monkey king of Kishkindha, builds a bridge over the sea and travels to Lanka and kills Ravana in the ensuing battle and takes Sita back with him.